ppgamedevs/RoMarketCap/docs/NATIONAL_INGESTION.md

 ## Overview

-The National Ingestion Pipeline is an automated system that continuously ingests Romanian companies from multiple public sources (SEAP, EU funds, providers, ANAF verification) to build a comprehensive "All Companies in Romania" index, similar to CoinMarketCap's asset ingestion loop.
+The National Ingestion Pipeline is an automated system that continuously ingests Romanian companies from multiple public sources (SEAP, EU funds, SEAP XLSX, providers, ANAF verification) to build a comprehensive "All Companies in Romania" index, similar to CoinMarketCap's asset ingestion loop.

 ## Architecture

 ### Core Components

 1. **Sources** (`src/lib/ingestion/national/sources.ts`)
-   - Fetches CUIs from all enabled sources (SEAP, EU funds, providers)
+   - Fetches CUIs from all enabled sources (SEAP, SEAP XLSX, EU funds, providers)
    - Normalizes and deduplicates by CUI
    - Returns CUIs with provenance metadata